NeggFriedRice/CramHub/README.md

 - Open a WSL terminal (exit out of PostgreSQL if still open)
 - Create the tables
 - `flask db create`
+- If you encounter any issues with Flask running type the below command to export the setup function:
+- `export FLASK_APP=app:setup`
 - Seed the tables with data
 - `flask db seed`
 - Run the Flask app